amirmghaemi/tika-document-ingest/README.md

    ![alt text](resources/nifi_nifi_input_folder.png)

-2. After you have created a folder on your system and put in the files you would like NIFI to ingest, go back to the NIFI app on your browser.
-Doanload the test data set here https://drive.google.com/file/d/1KCQ6QG7xePpCYB5dcV6sUBu-V2jVrVRv/view?usp=sharing
+2. After you have created a folder on your system, put in [these](https://drive.google.com/file/d/1KCQ6QG7xePpCYB5dcV6sUBu-V2jVrVRv/view?usp=sharing) test files for NIFI to ingest.
+Then go back to the NIFI app on your browser.

     ![alt text](resources/nifi_inside_nifi_input_folder.png)